Breakfast with Deacon Brodie

 In the tasting we learned how our whisky had legs which hinted at its maturity and viscosity.
 We swirled our glasses and the legs on my Ardbeg slid slowly down the glass like treacle.
 Mr G’s light, heathery Highland raced down his glass like the proverbial you know what off a shovel!

-I was instantly transported to the Queen of the Hebrides.
+Instantly I was transported to the Queen of the Hebrides.
 I pictured the peat cutters working in the fields, the distinctive pagoda rooftops of the distilleries, pretty whitewashed villages and unspoiled beaches with foaming waves crashing on golden sand.

-I took a sip and there it was, that intrinsically Islay taste of peat.
+One tiny sip and there it was, that intrinsically Islay taste of peat.
 A taste I once found overpowering and undrinkable, had now become pleasant to me.

 We enjoyed our wee nips as we viewed the stunning collection of whiskies.